Department of Labor Goals and Objectives for the 2021 Biennium

 Job Service Operations Bureau

-- Engage with and understand Montana businesses immediate and future workforce needs.
+- Engage business and industry to build relationships and understand immediate and future workforce needs.

 Statewide Initiatives and Workforce Programs Bureau

-Increase knowledge, understanding, and usage of Montana’s Registered Apprenticeship and other Work-Based Learning training programs.
+Goal #1: Increase knowledge, understanding and usage of Montana’s Registered Apprenticeship and other Work-Based Learning training programs.

 - Provide recognized apprenticeship registration for Montana employers across all relevant and applicable occupations.